The Solemnity of St. Joseph is coming up soon (March 19th), so I thought I’d share how we celebrate this very welcome feast in the middle of Lent.

-I usually serve melon and proscuitto as an appetizer, so there’s a little protein, and a green salad.
+I usually serve melon and prosciutto as an appetizer, so there’s a little protein, and a green salad.

-The husband found the perfect wine, so we stockpiled a few bottles.
+The husband found a St. Joseph-themed wine, so we stockpiled a few bottles.

 And St. Joseph’s Day is a solemnity, so dessert is NOT optional.
 The celebration would not be complete without St. Joseph’s Day Cream Puffs!
 Yum.